Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 release_lto_thin_opt_level_s | `u64`    | 1827                 | 16601                  | 3890
 release_lto_thin_opt_level_s | `String` | 2497                 | 26392                  | 5493

 The instruction cache (i-cache) is a shared resource and most programs do more than just call `slice::sort`.
 The actual i-cache usage will depend on the input length, type, pattern and ISA.
 For example the very common case of N <= 20 has driftsort only use an inlined insertion sort using less than 200 bytes of i-cache.
 The total size represents the upper limit worst case if everything is being used.
 Another aspect where binary-size is important, is the impact it has on the size of the final binary.
 This can be particularly important for embedded and Wasm targets.
-In cases where binary-size and or compile-time are prioritized above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
+In cases where binary-size and/or compile-time are prioritized above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.

 The current `slice::sort` is comparatively simple and subsequently has limited capabilities in terms of leveraging low-cardinality patterns as well as run-time efficiency. driftsort is similar in terms of effective capabilities to glidesort while only requiring ~2.5x the binary-size in contrast to ~13x for glidesort.
 By having a dedicated insertion sort for N <= 20, the impact on the i-cache is deemed minimal.
 And in cases where larger inputs are sorted, the additional binary-size cost manifests itself in significantly improved run-times.
 Further reductions in binary-size are possible, but would imply significant reductions in capabilities.